The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 There will be a sermon on this theme and then we will share the words of the following prayer before ending with Communion.

-Sisters and brothers in Christ, let us again accept our place within this covenant which God has made with us and with all who are called to be … continue reading the full article “Methodist Update – January 2011”
+Sisters and brothers in Christ, let us again accept our place within this covenant which God has made with us and with all who are called to be [read more …] “Methodist Update – January 2011”

 Happy Christmas to Everyone.